tundish/balladeer/balladeer/doc/types.rst

 Basics
 ======

-Python is a very flexible language.
-It supports object oriented design, but at the same time its standard data types are extremely powerful and often sufficient just by themselves.
+Python is a language with very powerful data types.
+Once you `know them`_ you can achieve a great deal in only a few lines of code.

-Balladeer tries to minimize the number of classes you need to learn.
-It's about a dozen in total.
+Balladeer is a domain-specific framework which will help you structure your code in order to best tell your story.
+It's a simple object-oriented library with about a dozen classes in total.

 Here are two which are fundamental to the Balladeer philosophy.
 We will see them in use soon.
 So let's get some